vzhirnov/post_json_fuzzer/docs/ROADMAP.md

     For every fuzzy(for deep info log puropses) we need the description(e.g. what protobuf/grpc data in the current fuzzy could be)

 ### DONE
+    Add the possibility not to add data_set(in case when we just use MISS_IT test-method so there is no need to fuzz default value) - DONE add fuzzer.log file with deep log info - DONE
-    add turm_on flag(if it is false, the current fuzzy does not participate in fuzzing) add pm for use this parameter in every test neverless other parameters pms(take_curr_and_others_by_their_test_method) *get_pack_by_methods("client_id", [list_once, list_several_times])
+    Try to addd lazy generator (e.g. random_every_time) with all other params which could be e.g. pairwise (id will make different random numbers: "id": 1928399182, "test": 1, "id": 9898934982034, "test": 2, etc.) add turm_on flag(if it is false, the current fuzzy does not participate in fuzzing) add pm for use this parameter in every test neverless other parameters pms(take_curr_and_others_by_their_test_method) *get_pack_by_methods("client_id", [list_once, list_several_times])